cal-data-eng/notes/8-parallel_computing/parallel_distributed_computing.md

 **CA**: consistency and availability.
 ❌ This is impossible in a network with partitions.
-Network and hardware failures mean a partition can disappear or become disconnected.
+This is practically impossible in a distributed network.
+Network and hardware failures mean a partition can occur at any time; therefore, a distributed system must generally choose between CP and AP.

 ## MapReduce